Planning a Migration to Rackspace OpenStack Flex

 Scripts/AutomationConfirm any scripts that reference IPs, paths, or platform-specific features are updated

-4. Preparing the OpenStack Flex VM
+Preparing the Rackspace OpenStack Flex VM

-If you haven't already provisioned your OpenStack Flex VM(s) on the destination, be sure to consider these before building out the destination devices:
+If you haven't already provisioned your Rackspace OpenStack Flex VM(s) on the destination, be sure to consider these before building out the destination devices:

 • Choose the Right Flavor (CPU, RAM, Disk)